tgrk/website/content/post/apidiff-cli-tool.md

 # Features

-My intention was to have quite lean small tool that covers only features listed bellow:
+My intention was to have a quite lean small tool that covers only features listed below:

 * CLI tool that can be integrated into CI/CD
 * Support JSON based HTTP APIs